 Background Information

-In this section, we provide high level information about the Core data model that is necessary to fully understand the Core data model specification details given in Section 3.
+In this section, we provide high level information about the Core data model that is necessary to fully understand the specification details given in Section 3.

 Cyber Observables

 A cyber observable is a dynamic event or a stateful property that occurs, or may occur, in the operational cyber domain.
 Examples of stateful properties include the value of a registry key, the MD5 hash of a file, and an IP address.
-Examples of events include the deletion of a file, the receipt of an http GET request, and the creation of a remote thread.
+Examples of events include the deletion of a file, the receipt of an HTTP GET request, and the creation of a remote thread.

-A cyber observable and a cyber indicator are not the same.
+A cyber observable are different from cyber indicator.
 A cyber observable is a statement of fact, capturing what was observed or could be observed in the cyber operational domain.
-Cyber indiators are cyber observable patterns, such as a registry key value associated with a known bad actor or a spoofed email address used on a particular date.
+Cyber indicators are cyber observable patterns, such as a registry key value associated with a known bad actor or a spoofed email address used on a particular date.

 CybOX Core Data Model